-Genetic screening involves testing to identify changes in an individual’s genetic makeup, either to identify a gene or chromosomal change that might cause a rare disease, or make them the carrier of a genetic change that can cause a rare disease.
+Genetic screening involves testing to identify changes in an individual’s genetic makeup.
+This might be identifying a gene or chromosomal change that might cause a rare disease, or a gene change that might make them the carrier.

 It aims to help an individual understand more about their own genetic health, and what this might be for their own future health, and the health of their future children.
 It aims to identify an individual’s potential or possible risk for developing a rare disease, or it may confirm the presence of a rare disease.

 It may involve sampling a person’s blood, skin, hair, amniotic fluid or other body tissue, in order to screen their DNA for changes that might indicate an increased risk for a rare disease.

 Genetic screening is beneficial to those individuals deemed at risk for developing a rare disease, and for understanding more about their own health status.
 In the example of carrier screening, it can also help parents-to-be plan healthier pregnancies and mitigate the risk of their children developing a rare disease or risk for one.